-In Standard mode, the ZERO momentary switch is active only during actual leak testing.
-When pressed, the MS-60 computer reduces the measured leak rate displayed by the unit.
+In Standard Mode, The ZERO momentary switch is active only during actual leak testing.
+When pressed, this unit's computer reduces the measured leak rate displayed by the unit.

-now be displayed as a $0 \ge 10^{-6}$ std cc/sec leak rate).
+To zero within the decade being measured (e.g., a 4 x 10-6 std cc/sec leak rate would now be displayed as a 0 x 10-6 std cc/sec leak rate).
 This function is usually used when background helium causes measurement problems during testing.
 Note that this function also limits the maximum sensitivity of testing to two decades (or ranges) below the zeroed decade.

-When the unit is in Service Mode, pressing the ZERO momentary switch will toggle the turbomolecular pump on or off.
-When the ZERO LED indicator is lit, the turbomolecular pump is on.
+When the unit is in Service Mode, pressing the ZERO momentary switch will toggle the turbo-molecular pump on or off.
+When the ZERO LED indicator is lit, the turbo-molecular pump is on.